kurdin/github-repos-manager-mcp/README.md

 - "Delete milestone #5 as it's no longer relevant to the project."

 ### Pull Request & Collaboration
+- "List all open pull requests for `microsoft/vscode`."
-- "List all open pull requests for the default repository."
+- "List all open pull requests for the default repository." *(requires default repo set)*
 - "Show me closed pull requests from the last month for `my-org/project-x`."
 - "Get my GitHub user profile information."
 - "Get user profile details for `github_username`."

 ### Branch & Commit Management
+- "List all branches in `my-org/my-repo` and show their protection status."
-- "List all branches in the default repository and show their protection status."
+- "List all branches in the default repository and show their protection status." *(requires default repo set)*
 - "Show only protected branches in `my-org/secure-repo`."
 - "Create a new feature branch called `feature/dark-mode` from the `develop` branch."
 - "List the last 10 commits on the `main` branch."